 Then the proud pals of the ladybugs faced the league-the flyers, the leapers, and the buzzers announced loudly in unison, “And the Best Buds award goes to, the Ladybug League!”

-The ladybugs cheered loudly and were no longer regretful, but thankful for being super supportive, the cheeriest cheerers, and the proudest participants at the most impressive Incredible Insect Competition ever!
+The no longer regretful ladybugs, cheered loudly for being the cheeriest cheerers and the proudest participants at the most impressive Incredible Insect Competition ever!

 New Edition of Thar’s a Reason for a Sneezin’